wp-plugins/ik-facebook/readme.txt

 1. This is the Settings page.

 == Changelog ==

+= 1.8.6 =
+* Minor Change: Update some wording and buttons on the Settings screen.

 = 1.8.5 =
 * Feature: Adds Option to display date of post in feed.